pgorman/dangerjaunt/minirules.md

 #### 5. Reincarnation ####

-Reincarnation summons a dead character's soul.
+Reincarnation snatches a soul from death, and wraps it in a living body.
-The soul inhabits a new body of the same alignment as the deceased.
+The type of body exceeds the caster's control (referee's choice!), but its alignment matches the soul's.
-The referee chooses the type of body.
 Range: touch, duration: instant.

 #### 6. Stone/Flesh ####

 This spell transforms flesh into stone or stone into flesh, as desired by the caster.
-A successful saving throw permits the victim to avoid being turned into a stone statue.
+The target avoids petrification with a successful saving throw.
 Range: 12'', duration: permanent.

 ## Cleric Spells ##